Davey Johnson: Washington Nationals

-Johnson first joined the Washington Nationals front office on June 7, 2006, when he was appointed as a consultant by vice president/general manager Jim Bowden.
-He was named a senior advisor to current GM Mike Rizzo after the 2009 campaign.
+Johnson first joined the Washington Nationals front office on June 7, 2006, when he was appointed a consultant by vice president/general manager Jim Bowden.
+He was named a senior advisor to former GM Mike Rizzo after the 2009 campaign.
 He became the Nationals manager on June 26, 2011, after the unexpected resignation of Jim Riggleman three days earlier.
 He served as manager for the rest of the 2011 season.
 The Nationals won eighty total games in that season, which was good enough for a third-place finish, the best finish for the organization since the move to Washington.
 On October 31, the Nationals announced that Davey Johnson would be their manager for the 2012 season.

-On October 1, 2012, Johnson led the Nationals to the franchise's first division title since 1981 (when they were the Montreal Expos), eventually achieving a franchise-record 98 wins—the most wins in baseball that year, headlined by rising stars in Stephen Strasburg, Gio Gonzalez, Ian Desmond, and Bryce Harper.
-However, the team would be without Strasburg for the postseason, as the organization had decreed he would only pitch 160 innings for the whole year (owing to recovering from UCL surgery that limited him in 2011), which he reached in his final start on September 7 (he finished with a 15–6 record and a 3.16 ERA).
-The Division Series marked the first playoff game in the District of Columbia in 79 years, and they faced the defending champion St. Louis Cardinals.
-While they won a close opening game, two subsequent blowouts put them on the wall for Game 4, which they won on a walk off home run by Jayson Werth.
-In Game 5, the Nationals jumped to a 6–0 lead by the third inning, but the lead slowly evaporated over the next five innings to where it was only 7-5 heading into the ninth inning.
-Drew Storen (who had pitched in the blowout loss in Game 2 and the two subsequent games) was sent to save the ninth inning, but the Cardinals rallied with one out remaining to score four runs to cap a dramatic meltdown for the Nationals.
+Johnson led the Nationals to the franchise's first division title since 1981 (when they were the Montreal Expos) in 2012, achieving a franchise-record 98 wins—the most wins in baseball that year.
+They lost the Division Series to the St. Louis Cardinals.
 It was the third and final time that Johnson had led a team to the best record in the majors without leading them to the World Series.
 On November 10, Johnson signed a contract to return as manager of the Nationals for the 2013 season.
 Three days later, Johnson was named National League Manager of the Year.
 Johnson noted in his autobiography that just before being awarded the Manager of the Year award, he was offered to sign a document by owner Mark Lerner and GM Mike Rizzo to retire after the 2013 season, as opposed to simply not renewing the contract.
 At any rate, Johnson called the season a "World Series or bust" year, which came to backfire on him.